Honors and Prizes

 Sanford S. Parker Prize

-• The Parker prize is a cash prize ($2500) that is awarded to a member of the graduating class who majored, joint majored or concentrated in economics that is planning on attending graduate school in economics.
+• The Parker prize is a cash prize that is awarded to a member of the graduating class who majored, joint majored or concentrated in economics that is planning on attending graduate school in economics.
 Any student that intends to pursue a Ph.D. in economics within two years of graduation is eligible.
-However the department may give preference to students that will be attending graduate school in the year following graduation.
-The award is announced at the annual award ceremony held in the rotunda of Low Library during the week of graduation.
+However, the department may give preference to students that will be attending graduate school in the year following graduation.

 • Please note that all students thinking of going to graduate school in economics should mention this to their faculty advisor as early as possible.
 In addition please read the graduate school section of the FAQ page for more information about graduate school in economics.